 System Event Warning Event is sent when

 Device Cold Start Power is cut off and then reconnected.

 Device Warm Start Reboot the device by CLI or Web UI.

 Power 1 Failure Power 1 is failure.

 Power 2 Failure Power 2 is failure.

 Authentication failure An incorrect password, SNMP Community String is

 entered.

 Time Synchronize Accessing to NTP Server is failure.

 Failure

 Fault Relay The DO/Fault Relay is on.

-Super Ring Topology Master of Super Ring has changed or backup path is
+Ring Event Master of Super Ring has changed or backup path is activated.

-Changes activated.

 DI1 Change The Digital Input#1 status is changed.

-Port Event Warning Event is sent when

-Link-Up The port is connected to another device

-Link-Down The port is disconnected (e.g. the cable is pulled out,

-or the opposing devices turns down)

-Both The link status changed.
+DI2 Change The Digital Input#2 status is changed.
+SFP DDM Failure The readed information of DDM SFP transceiver is over temperature or out the range of TX/RX power.
+Loop Protection Port Looping is detected.
+Port Event Warning Event is sent when Link-Up The port is connected to another device Link-Down The port is disconnected (e.g. the cable is pulled out, or the opposing devices turns down) Both The link status changed.